Last Updated on

 The construction that began in 1909 finished four years later.
 On the 16th of June, 1913, the extended facility opened under the name Széchenyi Baths.

 Its popularity didn’t decline due to the reconstruction, and in fact, its value grew so much that in 1927 they extended the existing indoor pools with an outdoor section.
 However, its single well by then was not enough to soak hundreds and thousands of bodies each year, so in 1936, they began to drill for well II.

 After two years and 1256m, they found 77°C thermal water, and not just a little.
 And with this, they solved the issue of the baths growing need for water.
 During the next decades, different hospital departments and medical services appeared at Széchényi, further growing the groups of visitors.

 In 1997, the reconstruction of the by then fairly worn classical and neo-Renaissance building complex and its facilities began.
 Even in 2016, works were carried out in different sections, where not only the historic building and its indoor-outdoor decorative pieces, but the bath infrastructure also renewed.

-It is thanks to this and the more and more colourful palette of services that half of the millions visiting here are foreigners.
-It’s not common in other large European cities to bath in such a great, historical environment.
+It is as a result of this and the more and more colorful palette of services that half of the millions visiting here are foreigners.
+It’s not common in other large European cities to bath in such a great, historic environment.